FACT-Finder-Web-Components/documentation/markdown/1.x/en/documentation/currency-guide.md

 ---
 #### **add-unit-to-filter-groups (Boolean) (deprecated since 1.3.1)**
-~~If present, the unit formatting takes place for all filter groups and its filters.~~ Since 1.2.2 the formatting takes places for all filter groups and its filters internally for every response.
-Setting the attribute had no effect or could lead to false encoding in case of the currency value differs on client and FACT-Finder site.
+~~If present, the unit formatting takes place for all filter groups and its filters.~~ Since 1.2.2, for every response, the formatting is applied internally to all filter groups and their filters.
+Hence this attribute had no effect anymore or could lead to incorrect duplicative encoding.
 Since 1.3.1 this attribute has always no effect.

 ---